BjornL1/cycling-gothenburg/README.md

   - The link to the bike tour is clearly visible and which days it is scheduled for, also the navbar shows the user that you can rent a bike.

 - As a user, I want to be able to access information where I can address questions and how to get in contact with the service provider.
--  The links for "contact" "and about us" is positioned at upper right position on desktop version and centered just above the landing page on smaller screen devices for accessibility reasons.
+-  The links for "contact" "and about us" are positioned at the upper right position on the desktop version and centered just above the landing page on smaller screen devices for accessibility reasons.

 As a user, I want to be able to be able to find the business location and to understand the scope of the tour.
-- The map of the tour is placed directly under the landing page making it easy is clearly visible, the start of the tour is indicated on the map with a big red marker and the tour direction with including stops is presented as numbers (1-7).
+- The map of the tour is placed directly under the landing page making it easy to be clearly visible, the start of the tour is indicated on the map with a big red marker, and the tour direction with including stops is presented as numbers (1-7).

 - Validator Testing
   -  HTML